luskynavy/luskycode/Angular Full Course/first-angular-app/README.md

 Angular CLI installation : `npm i -g @angular/cli`

+If installation/update cause errors with angular packages version, force downgrade by example: with `npm i @angular-devkit/build-angular@18.1.3 --force`.

 # Project creation

 Run `ng new first-angular-app` and choose `CSS` and `no SSR`.